On this site, you will find access to everything needed to conduct student learning outcomes assessment:

 Overview & Definitions: How Chemeketa approaches outcomes assessment and defines "outcome" and "assessment."

-Resources: Outcomes and assessment design advice, Chemeketa's General Education Outcomes, Canvas-collected assessment results in Tableau, Center for Academic Innovation contact information, and colleagues' assessment stories.
+Resources: Assessment ideas from colleagues, design tips for outcomes and assessment, Chemeketa's General Education Outcomes, link to Canvas-collected assessment results in Tableau, and Center for Academic Innovation contact information.

-Frequently Asked Questions: Troubleshooting help for your outcomes assessment work.
+Frequently Asked Questions: Help for unit-level outcomes assessment work: reporting, outcomes, etc.

-Learning Outcomes Assessment Committee work: LOAC shapes learning outcomes assessment for the College and serves as the faculty voice of outcomes assessment at the College.
-Find here LOAC workgroups and their updates, the charter, and agendas and meeting minutes.
+Learning Outcomes Assessment Committee work: LOAC shapes how Chemeketa approaches learning outcomes assessment.
+Linked here are LOAC's workgroups and their updates, the charter, and agendas and meeting minutes.

 Student learning outcomes assessment is an integral part of teaching at Chemeketa.
 Outcomes assessment helps faculty gauge what students are learning not only in their own courses but across courses and across time.
 Configured well, it can help to ensure academic quality and provide meaningful insights for teaching and program/discipline design that promote student learning and equity.
 Every academic area is responsible for engaging in outcomes assessment, and the college is responsible for providing effective infrastructure for this work.
 The faculty-led Learning Outcomes Assessment Committee is responsible for guiding the college’s approach to outcomes assessment to reflect best practices and support faculty inquiry.